sniper00/moon/README.md

 [Static Analysis (SonarCloud)](https://sonarcloud.io/summary/overall?id=sniper00_moon) proposes C++ quality improvements.

 # Moon
 Moon is a lightweight game server framework based on the actor model.
-One worker thread can have one or multiple actors (services), which communicate with each other through message queues.
+One worker thread can have one or more actors (services), which communicate with each other through message queues.
 There are many features for game server development:

 - Less core code, easy to learn
 - Cross-platform (Windows, Linux, MacOS)
+- Uses ASIO for scheduling
+- Uses Lua for logic scripting
 - Optimized networking
    - Tcp
    - Udp/Kcp